Jets agree with OLs Van Roten, Andrews; release CB Roberts - WHIZ News

 Andrews spent the last two seasons with Indianapolis and played in nine games with the Colts during that span.
 The 28-year-old guard/center was signed by Philadelphia as an undrafted free agent out of Oregon State in 2014 and spent four seasons with the Eagles.
 He signed with Minnesota in 2018 before ending up back in Philadelphia for a second stint and eventually being signed off the Eagles’ practice squad by the Colts.

-Douglas also continued to address the cornerback position, releasing Roberts three days after cutting Trumaine Johnson as the team parted ways with both of last season’s starters at the position.
+Douglas also continued to address the cornerback spot, releasing Roberts three days after cutting Trumaine Johnson as the team parted ways with both of last season’s starters at the position.

 The move Saturday saved the Jets $6 million — Roberts’ entire salary due — on the cap for the upcoming season.
 New York had to make a decision by the end of the day on Roberts, who would have had $2 million of his salary become fully guaranteed.